waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 This can happen if the Python file has Windows/DOS linebreaks.
 Use the dos2unix command on the Python file and all should be ok.

 ### Setting up a Python/Numpy/Scipy environment
-The Python environments provided by the OpendTect Installation Manager, specifically the MKL and Cuda environments, will work with this plugin although some scripts may require installation of additional packages.
+All the Python environments provided by the OpendTect Installation Manager will work with this plugin although some scripts may require installation of additional packages.
 Any additional dependencies will usually be described in a README.md file next to the script, in the comments/description at the top of the script file or in the documentation.

 Alternatively you can install your own Python/Numpy/Scipy development stack for Python 3 from scratch.
 Continuum Analytics provide free Python installers for Linux and Windows in [Anaconda](http://continuum.io/downloads#all).
 There is also a smaller DIY option called [Miniconda](http://conda.pydata.org/miniconda.html) which allows you to select just the packages you need.